lumapps/design-system/packages/lumx-icons/README.md

 1. Add the SVG icon in `override/override-icons` and make sure they are defined with a single svg path in a view box at 24/24dp and follows the MDI icons guidelines (3dp margin around the edge)
 2. Add the configuration of the icon in `override/override-icons/config.json`.
-Set the `cssCode` to know where to place the icon in the font (at which code point) and set `replace: '<name>'` if you want the icon to replace an existing MDI icon.
+Set the `unicode` to know where to place the icon in the font (at which code point) and set `replace: '<name>'` if you want the icon to replace an existing MDI icon.
 (If you don't set it to true on existing icon, you'll get the error: `Error: Repeat unicode...`)
 3. Run the `yarn generate:icons` script to re-generate